 Note that this code was updated on 10 June 2011.
 Previously, the random number generator was used in such a way that it was possible to return a value which was exactly zero.
 Because the logarithm of these numbers was used in the generation of the noise vectors, this meant that occasionally a floating point exception would be triggered.
 A minor adjustment to the algorithm has removed this problem.

-BLACK_SCHOLES, a C library which implements some simple approaches to the Black-Scholes option valuation theory, by Desmond Higham.
+BLACK_SCHOLES, a C code which implements some simple approaches to the Black-Scholes option valuation theory, by Desmond Higham.

-COLORED_NOISE, a C library which generates samples of noise obeying a 1/f^alpha power law.
+colored_noise, a C code which generates samples of noise obeying a 1/f^alpha power law.

-PINK_NOISE, a C library which computes a "pink noise" signal obeying a 1/f power law.
+PINK_NOISE, a C code which computes a "pink noise" signal obeying a 1/f power law.

-SDE, a C library which illustrates the properties of stochastic differential equations (SDE's), and common algorithms for their analysis, by Desmond Higham;
+SDE, a C code which illustrates the properties of stochastic differential equations (SDE's), and common algorithms for their analysis, by Desmond Higham;

-STOCHASTIC_RK, a C library which applies a Runge-Kutta scheme to a stochastic differential equation.
+STOCHASTIC_RK, a C code which applies a Runge-Kutta scheme to a stochastic differential equation.

 Miroslav Stoyanov, Oak Ridge National Laboratory.